El Monte

 In addition, note the following restrictions regarding specific areas:

-• Death Valley - Restrictions can vary between suppliers, but travel is generally allowed.
-However, it may be restricted during certain times of the year.
+• Death Valley - Restrictions can vary between suppliers.
+Some suppliers restrict travel during the hottest months of the year.
 Check with your rental supplier for full details.

 • Canada - RVs are generally allowed; however, travel to certain locations may be restricted during colder seasons.